samsantosb/How-to-Promises/README.md

 */
 ```
 #### Why Does This Happen?
-Each await statement pauses the execution of the async function until the Promise resolves.
+Each await statement "pauses" the execution of the async function until the Promise resolves.
 This creates a serial execution where each Promise is resolved one after the other, even if they are independent.

 #### 4. Await Sequences using for loop